Retrodad0001/EasyDbMigrator/README.md

 EasyDBMigrator is an open-source sql database migration framework & Tool.
 It strongly favors simplicity and easy to use for automatic CI/CD strategies.

-Migrations can be written in SQL (T-SQL) and support an append only strategy.
+Migrations can be written in SQL (T-SQL).

-It has a Command-line client for managing migrations and a framework written for .net to use migrations in local en CI pipeline based integration testing.
+It has a Command-line client for managing migrations and a framework written for .net to integrate database migrations in local en CI pipeline based integration testing scenario's.

 ## Wat we want to accomplish ?